matthewearl/matthewearl.github.io/_posts/2015-12-10-gchq-xmas-card.md

 {% include img.html src="/assets/gchq-xmas-card/output.png" alt="Output" %}

-Yep, it's a QR code which when decoded links you to the next stage in the puzzle.
+...a QR code which when decoded links you to the next stage in the puzzle.